menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Sarita is generally considered to be a blue-collar town.
-62.79% of the Sarita workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sarita is a blue-collar town, with 62.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sarita is a town of farmers, fishers, or foresters, transportation and shipping workers, and managers.
 There are especially a lot of people living in Sarita who work in farm management occupations (32.56%), management occupations (20.93%), and maintenance occupations (9.30%).

 Setting & Lifestyle